Bira/octopus-carnival/_drafts/wir-mm-4e-minotaur.md

 option, good minotaurs are another option for people who want to be Big Honorable Warriors struggling with a dark side.

 Mechanically, the MV versions are usually more interesting despite being lower level.
-That last part is easily adjustable!
+That last part is easily adjustable, if you need them to be more powerful.